wso2/docs-ei/en/micro-integrator/docs/references/mediators/property-reference/generic-Properties.md

 </tr>
 <tr class="odd">
 <td><p><strong>Description</strong></p></td>
 <td><p>Use this property to set the exception stacktrace in case of an error.
-If the ESB profile encounters an error during mediation or routing, this property will be automatically populated.</p></td>
+If the Micro Integrator encounters an error during mediation or routing, this property will be automatically populated.</p></td>
 </tr>
 <tr class="even">
 <td><p><strong>Example</strong></p></td>